thephilipjones/apex-bank-demo/apex_bank_demo/src/apex_bank_demo_etl/README.md

 To get started, go to the `transformations` folder -- most of the relevant source code lives there:

 * By convention, every dataset under `transformations` is in a separate file.
-* Take a look at the sample called "sample_trips_apex_bank_demo.py" to get familiar with the syntax.
-  Read more about the syntax at https://docs.databricks.com/dlt/python-ref.html.
+* Read more about the syntax at https://docs.databricks.com/dlt/python-ref.html.
 * If you're using the workspace UI, use `Run file` to run and preview a single transformation.
 * If you're using the CLI, use `databricks bundle run apex_bank_demo_etl --select sample_trips_apex_bank_demo` to run a single transformation.

 For more tutorials and reference material, see https://docs.databricks.com/dlt.
+(OLD)